 Navy Federal Platinum – Last on our list is the Navy Federal Platinum (available in both Visa and MasterCard).
 Unfortunately, this card does not offer a 0% intro APR opportunity.
 It does include fee-free balance transfers and a standard variable interest rate of 8.74% – 18.0%.
 By far, that’s the lowest interest rate range on a no fee balance transfer credit card.
 If you have trouble getting approved for the cards above, you can still save money with this card.

 The Navy Federal Platinum card does not charge an annual fee or foreign transaction fees.
 This card does require good to excellent credit.
 New applicants can sneak in with a FICO score of 660 or better.
 However, you must be a member of the Navy Federal Credit Union in order to apply.
 That requires that you or a family member serve in the military.

 The biggest downside to the available no fee balance transfer options above is the length of the 0% introductory offer.
 A 0% APR for 15 months is good.
-There is a card on the market, however, that has a longer deal.
-It offers a 0% intro APR on balance transfers for 21 months, and it’s the Citi Simplicity® Card.
-Other perks include no over-limit fees, no late payment fees, and an equal 0% intro APR on purchases for 21 months.
+There are other cards on the market, however, that have a longer deal.
+Some offer 0% intro APR on balance transfers for 18 months.
+There are even cards that offer 0% for 21 months.

 In either situation, the most important thing you can do if you’re struggling to pay down your credit card debt and have the quality credit score needed for one of the best balance transfer credit cards above is to apply and transfer the credit card balance with the highest interest rate as fast as you can.